cheetahsweater/alphabetizer/readme.md

 ## Installation

-There is no install required, the executable file should just run normally.
+There is no install required, the executable file in the release should just run normally.

 ## Usage